 Borneo was once mainly covered in forests but in just the last 40 years over 30% of the remaining forests have been felled.
 There are a series of biomes within Borneo but the most diverse of these are the lowland rainforests which are the most diverse rainforest habitats in the world with more than 10,000 plant species on Borneo alone.
 Part of the reason for this exceptional diversity is that during Ice Ages Borneo is connected by land bridges to the mainland of Asia so that species can spread across.
 These invasions are then separated by long periods of isolation on a large island which leads to further speciation.
 This high plant diversity in the lowland forests of Borneo supports some high faunal diversity as well with 380 species of breeding birds and a diversity of mammals ranging from the Slow Loris to Sun Bears.

 One of the main drivers of lowland forest destruction has been clear felling in order to develop palm oil plantations.
 In the province of East Kalimantan much of the lowland forest has been cleared for these plantations but the Berau government has stepped in to preserve 10,000ha of prime lowland forest from being converted.
 The Lesan protection forest is bordered by the Kelay river and an orangutan rehabilitation release site has been established in the buffer zone.
 The Lesan forest is nearly completely surrounded by palm oil plantations although there is a narrow forest corridor that links the protected forest to the wider undamaged forests past the palm oil plantations.
 Operation Wallacea has been invited by the Berau government to help with identifying the fauna of the Lesan forests and to then establish a standardised monitoring protocol that can identify any changes in key taxa over time.
 The Berau government has identified tourism income as one of the most important parts of the local economy.
 At the moment this tourism income is almost exclusively focused on the offshore islands and the diving industry, and the Berau government would like to develop the Lesan forest site as a location for tourists to see some of the spectacular wildlife of the Borneo forests.
-As a result of this objective, one of the outputs from the 2019 surveys will be a photographic guide to the butterflies, moths, beetles, reptiles, amphibians, birds and mammals.
+As a result of this objective, one of the outputs from the 2019 surveys will be a photographic guide to the fauna most likely to be encountered in the Lesan forests.

 In addition, to identifying the faunal diversity of the forest, the Berau government would also like data on the carbon storage value of the protected forest.
 By protecting the forest from being clear felled the Berau government has foregone the value of the timber and one way of replacing some of this lost income is by payments being made under the REDD+ scheme.
 This scheme is designed to provide payments to local communities for protecting the carbon value of the forest (and thereby reducing carbon emissions).
 Preference is given to protecting the carbon value of forests with high nature conservation value when including forests with the REDD+ scheme.
 So the results of the faunal studies will be combined with the forest structure and carbon levels surveys so that an application can be made for ongoing annual funding to ensure the Lesan forests remain protected for the next 25 years.